Symbol1/BlueWaters-RM64/overview.md

 The entire project of computing the Tutte polynomial of `RM(2, 6)` can be summarized as follows.

-* Compute the RREF-signature polynomial of RM32 from scratch.
+* Compute the RREF-signature polynomial of RM32 from scratch (hard).
-* Compute the pivot-signature polynomial of RM64 from the former.
+* Compute the pivot-signature polynomial of RM64 from the former (VERY HARD).
-* Specialize the former to the Tutte polynomial
+* Reduce the former to the Tutte polynomial (very easy).

 This does not answers any question at all, if not posing new.
 Let me explain some terminology and concept.